-Focused ultrasound can be utilized to treat several painful bone conditions.
+Focused ultrasound can be used to treat several painful musculoskeletal conditions.

 A clinical trial will soon start in the U.S. to assess focused ultrasound for treating sacroilitis, an inflammation of the sacroiliac joint (where the lower spine and pelvis connect).